 Repeat.
 Most people are NOT protein deficient and DO NOT need protein powder.
 Despite what we’ve been told all our lives by the food and supplement industries, we don’t need “more protein”.
 You can get all the protein you need (roughly 50 grams per day) from an organic whole foods plant-based diet, rich in fruits and vegetables, starches like oats, potatoes, beans, peas and lentils, as well as nuts and seeds.
 If you need to gain weight, eat more starches, nuts and seeds.

-On a related note, every product sold in the Natural News Health Ranger Store has been tested for heavy metal contamination, and is Verified Low Heavy Metals (for lead, cadmium, arsenic and mercury).
+On a related note, every product sold in the Health Ranger Store has been tested for heavy metal contamination, and is Verified Low Heavy Metals (for lead, cadmium, arsenic and mercury).

-The Health Ranger Store is my go-to source for things like: organic turmeric powder, chlorella, spirulina, non-GMO vitamin C powder, chia seeds, lentils, goji berries, organic emergency food and more.
+The Health Ranger Store is a great source for things like: organic turmeric powder, chlorella, spirulina, non-GMO vitamin C powder, chia seeds, lentils, goji berries, organic emergency food and more.
 They also have pumpkin seed protein powder and hemp protein powder.

 I've interviewed over 60 people who've healed all types and stages of cancer.
 Check them out here.
 Or use the search bar to find survivors of specific cancer types.